-The manager notes that one of the key catalysts for the current re-rating appears to lie with the growth of AI.
-It adds that it may be a surprise to some that three of the best performing stocks in the S&P 500 this year are utilities, the best of which, Vistra Energy, is up 132%, trailing just AI giant NVIDIA and Super Micro Computer in the index rankings.
+Somewhat ironically given the general defensive perception of utilities, one of the key catalysts for the current re-rating appears to lie with the growth of Al. It may be a surprise to some that three of the best performing stocks in the S&P 500 this year are utilities, the best of which, Vistra Energy, is up 132%, trailing just Al giant NVIDIA and Super Micro Computer in the index rankings.
 Constellation Energy (up 86%) and NRG Energy (56%) occupy spots 4, and 10 respectively.
-Both Vistra and Constellation are top 10 holdings for EGL.
-The manager says that all three are beneficiaries of the downstream effects of the AI boom as they are capable of providing decarbonised baseload energy to fuel the increasing power demands of energy-hungry data centres (discussed in more detail in the asset allocation section of this note on page 7).
+Both Vistra and Constellation are top 10 holdings for EGL, and all three are beneficiaries of the downstream effects of the Al boom as they are capable of providing decarbonised baseload energy to fuel the increasing power demands of energy-hungry data centres (discussed in more detail in the asset allocation section of this note on page 7).